 Provides basic work with scientific reasoning and fundamental concepts in classical and modern physics.
-Lab provides opportunities for measurements and application of concepts.
+Provides opportunities for measurements and application of concepts in a lab setting.
 Recommended for students planning to take College or Classical Physics, as well as all liberal arts students desiring an introductory course.
 Credits: 3, Hours: (2/2/0/0), Prereq: MAT-102 or MAT-707; Arts & Sciences Elective Code: A